thegbomb/drutiny/docs/README.md

 ```
 drutiny profile:run test @none --format=html
 ```
-The above command will produce an HTML report of the test profile. *Note: the above command depends on Drush being installed globally.*
+The above command will produce an HTML report of the test profile.
+*Note: the above command depends on Drush being installed globally.*

+For more information on usage see [Profile Usage](Usage/Profile.md)

 ## Installation